Spiritual Tour of Ireland 9/24 – 10/3, 2026

 Day 4, September 27 – Cape Clear

 Cape Clear is a remote and unspoiled destination, offering an authentic Irish experience right on the edge of the Atlantic Ocean.
 It is Ireland’s most southerly inhabited Gaeltacht (Irish-speaking) island, renowned for its rugged landscapes, rich cultural heritage, and exceptional wildlife.
-It’s a small, hilly island, about 3 miles (4.8 km) long and 1 mile.
-Guests will catch the boat out of the Baltimore Harbor and will be able to get a guided tour on the island by bus or by walking.
-There are several marked trails.
-A highlight of the visit to Cape Clear is the Marriage Stones, located in a serene pasture on the northeastern end of the island, a classic example of an ancient Irish alignment that includes a stone with a hole in the top center, said to be used for marriage rituals or for scrying into the next dimension.
+It’s a small, hilly island, about 3 miles (4.8 km) long and 1 mile wide.
+Guests will catch the boat out of the Baltimore Harbor and join a guided tour on the island by bus or conduct a self-guided walking tour on several marked trails for those who prefer solitude.
+A highlight of the visit to Cape Clear is the Marriage Stones, located in a serene pasture on the northeastern end of the island, a classic example of an ancient Irish alignment that includes a stone with a hole in the top center, said to be used for marriage rituals or for scrying into the Otherworld or next dimension.

 Overnight in Bantry (2 nights)